Parallel Processing

 Reverb on Vocals

 Consider first the use of reverb on a vocal track.
 The right use of reverb might embellish and support the vocal track.
-This is especially useful for vocals recorded in a highly absorbent room with a close microphone.
+This is especially useful for vocals recorded in a highly absorbent room with a closed microphone.
 It is not merely a matter of support.
-A touch of the just right amount of reverb (sometimes called a “magical dust”) can enable the vocal to soar into the mix, creating an emotional presence for the vocal fighting its way out of a pair of loudspeakers.
-The distinguishing characteristic for this type of processing is that it is added to the signal.
+A touch of the right amount of reverb (sometimes called a “magical dust”) can enable the vocal to soar into the mix, creating an emotional presence for the vocal fighting its way out of a pair of loudspeakers.
+The distinguishing characteristic of this type of processing is that it is added to the signal.
 But, it does not replace it.
-Consequently, we hear the original audio signal plus the output of the reverb.
+Consequently, we hear the original audio signal plus the reverb output.

 Dynamic Processing

-One more useful way of parallel processing the audio signal is dynamic processing the specific frequency regions.
-By setting up the dynamic processor, such as a compressor, as a send (aux) effect, it is possible to equalize its return channel to tailor the processed tone.
-Therefore, where fast attack/fast release compressor working in the parallel configuration would typically emphasize the overall sustain, a low shelving cut to the return signal would direct that sustain more toward the upper-frequency regions.
+Dynamic processing of the specific frequency regions is a more helpful way of parallel processing the audio signal.
+By setting up the dynamic processor, such as a compressor, as a send (aux) effect, it can equalize its return channel to tailor the processed tone.
+Therefore, where a fast attack/fast release compressor working in the parallel configuration would typically emphasize the overall sustain, a low shelving cut to the return signal would direct that sustain more toward the upper-frequency regions.
 This would be a good way of compensation for the shorter sustain of higher piano notes, to give one example.